alexander-kastil/copilot-skills-fest/readme.md

 # Fitness App

-This repository a guide to vibe coding for fitness application containing a [task list](tasks/readme.md) to full fill the [goals](goal/readme.md) of the [Microsoft Skill Fest](https://aiskillsfest.event.microsoft.com/)
+This repository a guide to Vibe Coding using GitHub Copilot for a fitness application.
+It contains a [task list](tasks/readme.md) to full fill the [goals](goal/readme.md) of the [Microsoft Skill Fest](https://aiskillsfest.event.microsoft.com/)

 ## Project Overview